SH 146 Expansion Project

 Water Plant Relocation

 The Seabrook Water Plant Relocation project is underway.
-The project involves the demolition of the existing 600,000 gallon ground storage tank located on Humble Dr. and the construction of 1,000,000 gallon ground storage tank located off of Lakeside Dr. Project is expected to be compete mid August, 2017.
+It was awarded on September 20, 2016 for total bid amount of $1,922,307.80 to Long and Son, Inc. The project involves the demolition of the existing 600,000 gallon ground storage tank located on Humble Dr. and the construction of 1,000,000 gallon ground storage tank located off of Lakeside Dr. Project is expected to be compete mid August, 2017.

 Cedarbrook Court Street Improvements